Enjoy Yourself (Kylie Minogue album)

 Enjoy Yourself is the second studio album by Australian recording artist Kylie Minogue, released on 9 October 1989 in the United Kingdom by Pete Waterman Entertainment (PWE), and in Australia on 6 November by Mushroom Records.
 In the United States, it was released in January 1990 by Geffen Records.
 Following the success of her self-titled debut album, Minogue reunited with the producers Stock Aitken Waterman, who produced and wrote nine of the album's ten tracks, in London in February 1989.
 The recording sessions took place there from February until July, coinciding with Minogue filming her first feature film The Delinquents.

 Enjoy Yourself is a bubblegum pop, dance-pop, and disco album that mainly discusses romantic relationships.
 It received mixed reviews from music critics, who criticised its similarity with her debut release.
 In the United Kingdom, it debuted at number one with pre-sales of over 600,000 copies and became the sixth best-selling album of 1989.
 The album was certified four times platinum by the British Phonographic Industry (BPI) in January 1990.
-It also peaked in the top ten in Ireland, Australia and New Zealand.
+It also peaked at number one in Ireland and within the top ten in Australia, Japan and New Zealand.
 It failed to find an audience in the United States, and Minogue was dropped as an act by Geffen Records.

 Four singles were released from the album, including UK chart-toppers "Hand on Your Heart" and "Tears on My Pillow".
 Two other singles, "Wouldn't Change a Thing" and "Never Too Late" peaked in the top five.
 All four peaked in the top twenty in Australia and Ireland.
 The album was promoted further through Minogue's first and second concert tours, Disco in Dream (1989) and the Enjoy Yourself Tour (1990), which traveled to Australia, Britain and Asia.
 The album was re-issued in the United Kingdom for the first time in 2015, when it returned to the UK Albums Chart.